TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 When we come to a project, we want to find out which tests are unit ones:

 * no dependency on Kernel
-* no dependency on parent container
+* no dependency on the parent container
-* no extension of abstract test case with many complex features
+* no extension of an abstract test case with many complex features

-We can then extract those tests to single directory, run them locally in speed and use PSR-4 root as well:
+We can then extract those tests to a single directory, run them locally in speed, and use PSR-4 root as well:

 ```php
 vendor/bin/swiss-knife detect-unit-tests /tests